openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-advanced.rst

 .. note::

-   You can find kernel recipes in the meta/recipes-kernel/linux directory of the
+   You can find kernel recipes in the ``meta/recipes-kernel/linux`` directory of the :ref:`overview-manual/overview-manual-development-environment:yocto project source repositories` (e.g. ``poky/meta/recipes-kernel/linux/linux-yocto_4.12.bb``).
+See the ":ref:`kernel-dev/kernel-dev-advanced:using kernel metadata in a recipe`" section for more information.
-   Source Directory
-   (e.g.
-   poky/meta/recipes-kernel/linux/linux-yocto_4.12.bb
-   ).
-See the "
-   Using Kernel Metadata in a Recipe
-   " section for more information.

 Three kernel types ("standard", "tiny", and "preempt-rt") are supported for Linux Yocto kernels: